 The Company reports earnings (loss) per share in accordance with ASC Topic 260, "Earnings Per Share," which establishes standards for computing and presenting earnings (loss) per share.
 Basic earnings (loss) per share of common stock is calculated by dividing net earnings (loss) available to common stockholders by the weighted-average shares of common stock outstanding during the period, without consideration of common stock equivalents.
 Diluted earnings (loss) per share is calculated by adjusting the weighted-average shares of common stock outstanding for the dilutive effect of common stock equivalents, including preferred stock, convertible debt, stock options and warrants outstanding for the period, with options and warrants determined using the treasury stock method.
 For purposes of the diluted earnings (loss) per share calculation, common stock equivalents are excluded from the calculation when their effect would be anti-dilutive.
-See Note 3 for the computation of earnings (loss) per share for the three months ended March 31, 2023 and 2022.
+See Note 3 for the computation of earnings (loss) per share of the three and six months ended June 30, 2023 and 2022.